SAS Membership Benefits

 Apply for flexible funding to advance your research

-SAS Members can apply for the Student and ECR Research Support Award (apply by 16 Feb 2025), and the brand new SAS-Beta Radiocarbon Dating Award (apply by 16 Feb 2025) and the EAG Laboratories–SAS Student Pilot Research Award (apply by 14 Apr 2025).
+SAS Members can apply for the Student and ECR Research Support Award (apply by 16 Feb 2026), the SAS-Beta Radiocarbon Dating Award (apply by 16 Feb 2026), and the EAG Laboratories–SAS Student Pilot Research Award (apply by 13 Apr 2026).
 Check the Awards section on the SAS website for more information.

 Get recognized for professional excellence